 \subsection{Network Structure and Amplification}

-In this section, I embed the inventory problem in a production network framework to study how the network structure interplays with the inventory amplification mechanism.
-Relative to the standard network model in \cite{acemogluetal}, I introduce three main changes: i) stochastic foreign demand, ii) two types of firms as in \cite{acemoglu2020firms}, and iii) the inventories.

-At the heart of the model is the horse race between the network's ability to dissipate final demand shocks and the potential amplification from inventories.
+The general network structure introduces a horse race between the network's ability to dissipate final demand shocks and the potential amplification from inventories.
 As highlighted in Proposition \ref{propbullwhip}, the sufficient condition for amplification is that inventories are adjusted procylically.
-I show in Appendix \ref{quant_model} that a simple dynamic model of production and inventory choices in the presence of stochastic demand naturally generates an optimally procyclical inventory policy.
-In this section, to retain the tractability of the model despite the general network structure, I specify the inventory choice of firms such that it replicates the procyclical behaviour observed in the data while still allowing me to fully characterize the equilibrium in closed form.
+In this section, to retain the tractability of the model despite the general network structure, I specify the inventory choice of firms such that it replicates the procyclical behavior observed in the data while still allowing me to fully characterize the equilibrium in closed form.

-\paragraph{Households} Suppose the economy is populated by domestic and foreign consumers.
+\paragraph{Households.} Suppose the economy is populated by domestic and foreign consumers.
 Domestic consumers have \cite{golosov2007menu} preferences over a differentiated bundle $C$ and leisure.
-The utility is given by $ U_t= \log C_t - L_t $, where $L$ is the amount of labour supplied.
-They maximize utility subject to the budget constraint $w_tL_t=P_tC_t +\Pi_t$, where $P_t$ is the optimal price index of the differentiated bundle and $\Pi_t$ represents rebated firm profits.
+The utility is given by $ U_t= \log C_t - L_t $, where $L$ is the amount of labor supplied.
+They maximize utility subject to the budget constraint $w_tL_t +\Pi_t=P_tC_t$, where $P_t$ is the optimal price index of the differentiated bundle and $\Pi_t$ represents rebated firm profits.
 The wage is the numeraire so that $w_t=1,\,\forall t$.
 The household maximization yields a constant expenditure on the differentiated bundle equal to 1.
 Foreign consumers have a stochastic demand $X_t$, which follows an $AR(1)$ process with some mean $\bar X$.
-The total final demand faced by a firm is then given by $ D_t=(1-\rho)(1+\bar X)+\rho D_{t-1}+\epsilon_t,\, \epsilon_t\sim F(0,\sigma^2). $ Note that total demand inherits the stochasticity from foreign demand.
-I assume that the composition of the domestic and foreign consumption baskets is identical and generated through a Cobb-Douglas aggregator over varieties $ C_t=\prod_{s\in S} C_{s,t}^{\beta_s}, $ where $S$ is a finite number of available products, $\beta_s$ the consumption weight of good $s$ and $\sum_s\beta_s=1$.
+The total final expenditure faced by a firm is then given by $ D_t=(1-\rho)(1+\bar X)+\rho D_{t-1}+\epsilon_t,\, \epsilon_t\sim F(0,\sigma^2). $ Note that total demand inherits the stochasticity from foreign demand.
+I assume that the composition of the domestic and foreign consumption baskets is identical and generated through a Cobb-Douglas aggregator over varieties $ C_t=\prod_{s\in S} C_{s,t}^{\beta_s}, $ where $S$ is a finite number of available products. $\beta_s$ the consumption weight of good $s$ and $\sum_s\beta_s=1$.
 This formulation implies that the expenditure on good $s$ is $E_{s,t}=\beta_s D_t$ for $E_{s,t}$ solving the consumer expenditure minimization problem.